 One symptom of the low rental housing availability is the number of households who are spending an unaffordable amount on their housing costs.
 A household is considered housing cost burdened when more than 30% of household income is spent on housing cost, and severely cost burdened when housing costs consume 50% or more of household income.
-Amongst renter households in Vermont, 34,884 (47.5%) are cost burdened including 16,485 (22.4%) households with severe cost burden.
-The greatest share of severe cost burdened renter households resides in Chittenden County (26.6%).
-A total of 60,272 (32.9%) homeowner households are cost burdened with the largest share of this group residing in Windsor (14.7%) and Windham (14.6%) Counties.
-The number of homeless families and individuals in Vermont remains high.
-According to the annual HUD Point-In-Time count, Vermont's homeless population decreased a modest 2% between 2014 and 2015, but this was mostly in Chittenden County and demand for emergency shelter and services remains extremely high in virtually all counties.
-After targeting new rental subsidy assistance and high-intensity supportive housing programming for homeless families, AHS is starting to see a small reduction in what had been a rapidly increasing number of homeless children.
+Per Bowen's study, 34,884 (47.5%) renter households in Vermont were cost burdened including 16,485 (22.4%) households with severe cost burden.
+The greatest share of severe cost burdened renter households was in Chittenden County (26.6%).
+In addition to cost-burdened renters, a total of 60,272 (32.9%) homeowner households were cost burdened, according to Bowen, with the largest share of this group residing in Windsor (14.7%) and Windham (14.6%) Counties.